Addressing Cancer Health Disparities

 In addition, cancer disparities cannot be contributed to a single causal factor.
 For some, it is an issue of access to care.
 For others, it’s related to uncontrollable genetic factors that research is still working to explore.
 While for others it could be lifestyle choices such as smoking or dietary decisions that lead to elevated risk.
 And all the contributing factors often have underlying social and economic causes.
 So this is a multi-level problem, requiring a multi-level solution.

-Here at Roswell Park Cancer Institute, members of our Office of Cancer Health Disparities Research work each and every day to better understand, address and reduce these disparities through research, educational programs and community outreach.
+Here at Roswell Park Comprehensive Cancer Center, members of our Office of Community Outreach and Engagement work each and every day to better understand, address and reduce these disparities through research, educational programs and community outreach.

 Our goal is to ensure equal access to not only our cancer services, but also to the wealth of cancer information and educational programs we have to offer.